The Old Days

 The Result – Hero Status

-This recipe turned me from a low ranking cook into a master chef.
-I grew 10cm taller, looked as jacked as Arnold Schwarzenegger and my pay increased by 30%.
-My mates thought I was ready to open a restaurant….and I think my fishing even improved!
+As a result, this recipe transformed me from a low-ranking cook into a master chef.
+Not only that, I grew 10cm taller, looked as jacked as Arnold Schwarzenegger, and even saw a 30% pay increase.
+To top it off, my mates thought I was ready to open a restaurant — and surprisingly, I think my fishing skills even improved!

 …..OK, this might be a bit of an exaggeration, but if you want to impress family and friends and taste some amazing Aussie seafood, have a go at catching and cooking some yabbies.